aws-samples/non-profit-blockchain/ngo-rest-api/README.md

-# REST API to expose the Chaincode
+# Part 3: RESTful API to expose the Chaincode

-The REST API is a Node.js application that uses the Fabric SDK to interact with the Fabric chaincode and exposes the chaincode functions as REST APIs.
+The RESTful API is a Node.js application that uses the Fabric SDK to interact with the Fabric chaincode and exposes the chaincode functions as REST APIs.
 This allows loose coupling between the UI application and the underlying Fabric chaincode.